CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

    ```

-1. Open the **function-app.py** file and add the following import statements:
+1. Open the **function-app.py** file and add the following import statements by replacing the existing ones:

       ```
       import logging